WaledKamal/react-scratch/readme.md

-Let's Make React project from scratch Without CRA !
+Let's make React project from scratch without CRA !

 With # Webpack